 Even more likely to be forgotten are the supplies YOU will need postpartum.

-Get your postpartum essentials together NOW, or your husband will be that guy at CVS trying to purchase his wife’s postpartum pads.
+Put together your DIY postpartum care kit together NOW, or your husband will be that guy at CVS trying to purchase his wife’s postpartum pads.

 If you don’t already have a small travel bag (I didn’t for this last baby), now’s a good time to invest in one.
 A bag like this one turned out to be the perfect size.

 You should have everything you want to take to the hospital already packed in your hospital bag at least three weeks in advance.